UnlyEd/cli-confirm/README.md

 ---
 ## Why a fork?

-The script itself hasn't changed, license was updated from ISC to MIT.
+The script itself hasn't changed much (additionally allows `yes` as well as `y` input), license was updated from ISC to MIT.
 As it is a bad practice to rely on software that isn't maintained, nor should be updated, we made our own `cli-confirm`.
-It's safer as we don't know who could update the original https://github.com/jmtoball/cli-confirm with a
+It's basically safer as we don't know who could update the original https://github.com/jmtoball/cli-confirm with additional code.